COGS18/Projects/overview.md

 *Code Tests (5%)*

-You must include *at least three* code tests in your project that test your original functions/methods.
-These should be organized into a test file, in a test folder, and use `unittest`.
+You must test *at least three* of your original functions/methods.
+These should be organized into a test file and use `unittest`.
 These tests should be a unit test of your custom functions and/or classes in your project, and should test that the code executes and that at least some of the expected outputs of the function are returned, given some specified inputs.

 *Oral Exams (75%)*

 Students who complete a project must sign up for a 15 min oral exam slot during Finals week.
 In this oral exam students will be asked questions about their submitted code.
 These questions can include questions including (but not limited to) "Can you explain how this part works?," "What would happen if we wanted change the code to accomplish this - how might we do that?" and "If we changed X, how would that change how your code works?"
 Students should have the project on their computers open and ready to run/discuss during their oral exam.

 *Extra Credit (*up to* 4%)*